Rawhide vs beefhide: Which is the healthier option?

 Cons of rawhide products

-Rawhides don’t just pose a risk to dogs, either.
-Studies have shown that rawhide treats can be contaminated with bacteria such as Salmonella, E. coli, methicillin-resistant Staphylococcus aureus (MRSA), and Clostridium difficile (C. diff).
+No, it can have an effect on you too.
+According to a study in the Canadian Veterinary Journal, rawhide treats can be contaminated with bacteria such as Salmonella, E. coli, methicillin-resistant Staphylococcus aureus (MRSA), and Clostridium difficile (C. diff).

 My dog got sick from rawhide – What should I do?

-If your dog is sick after eating rawhide treats, take away any remaining rawhides and place them out of your dog’s reach.
-Most dogs that experience illness after eating rawhide show symptoms of digestive upset such as vomiting, diarrhea, and loss of appetite.
-In most cases, symptoms should resolve within 24-48 hours of stopping the rawhide treats.
+If your dog is sick after eating rawhide treats, remove any remaining rawhide and place them out of your dog’s reach.
+Most dogs becoming ill after eating rawhide show symptoms of digestive upset such as vomiting, diarrhea, and loss of appetite.
+In most cases, symptoms should resolve within 24–48 hours of stopping the rawhide treats.

-If the symptoms don’t resolve within 24-48 hours, or your dog has other signs (such as lethargy or abdominal pain), it’s time to seek veterinary care.
-Your veterinarian will perform a full physical examination and may recommend additional testing, such as abdominal radiographs (x-rays) to ensure the rawhide has not caused a bowel obstruction or evaluation of a fecal sample to rule out parasites as the cause for your dog’s symptoms.
+If the symptoms don’t resolve within 24–48 hours, or your dog has other signs (such as lethargy or abdominal pain), seek veterinary care.
+Your vet will perform a full physical examination and may recommend additional testing, such as abdominal radiographs (x-rays) to ensure the rawhide has not caused a bowel obstruction or evaluation of a fecal sample to rule out parasites as the cause for your dog’s symptoms.

-Although rawhides can help keep your dog occupied, they may worsen behavior problems in some dogs.
-The signs of resource guarding in dogs include things such as growling, snapping, or trying to keep treats away from other dogs or people.
-If you notice any of these then you will want to limit your dog’s access to long-lasting treats.
-Instead, give treats that can be immediately consumed so that your dog will not be inclined to guard them.
+Although rawhide can help keep your dog occupied, it may worsen behavior problems in some canines.
+It can lead to resource guarding in dogs, exhibited with growling, snapping, or trying to keep treats away from other dogs or people.

 How often can dogs eat rawhide?